 OCA Law Firm

-OCA Law Firm is a small and highly specialized boutique that handles consultancy and litigation regarding general, criminal and tax compliance; anti-corruption; anti-money laundering; and investigations.
+OCA Law Firm is a small and highly specialised boutique that handles consultancy and litigation regarding general, criminal and tax compliance; anti-corruption; anti-money laundering; and investigations.
 Founded in 2003, the firm also handles anti-bribery schemes related to major M&A deals, third-party risk assessments for FCPA, UK Bribery Act and more recent Mexican anti-corruption legislation, and preventative training.
-Key figure Luis F Ortiz has over 15 years' experience focused on the gamut of compliance and anti-corruption matters; he also has a strong tax specialization.
+Key figure Luis F Ortiz has over 15 years' experience focused on the gamut of compliance and anti-corruption matters; he also has a strong tax specialisation.
 Recent matters include AML risk assessment in relation to a public concession; the implementation of AML and anti-corruption compliance policies in a multinational enterprise; and assisting a client in the hydrocarbons sector with administrative, compliance and criminal litigation.
-In the latter example, Ortiz worked in conjunction with criminal defense boutique APM Abogados' Arturo Palafox, the two firms having enjoyed a partnership agreement since 2018.
+In the latter example, Ortiz worked in conjunction with criminal defence boutique APM Abogados' Arturo Palafox, the two firms having enjoyed a partnership agreement since 2018.
 Further support comes from experienced associate Jacqueline Roa, who focuses on AML, anti-bribery and FCPA matters.
-However, senior advisor Hugo Granja returned to Colombia in August 2019 to establish Granja & Velasco Abogados.

 The Vanguard Group